great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/cloud/how_to_connect_to_data_on_gcs_using_spark.md

 ---
-title: How to connect to data on GCS using Pandas
+title: How to connect to data on GCS using Spark
 tag: [how-to, connect to data]
-description: A technical guide demonstrating how to connect Great Expectations to dat stored on Google Cloud Server using Pandas.
+description: A technical guide demonstrating how to connect Great Expectations to dat stored on Google Cloud Server using Spark.
-keywords: [Great Expectations, Google Cloud Server, GCS, Pandas]
+keywords: [Great Expectations, Google Cloud Server, GCS, Spark]
 ---

 <!-- Import statements start here. -->